 Netflix deployed the VR experience at publicity stunts domestically and internationally.
 From development to completion the production period was four months.
 A behind the scenes video of the cast experiencing it for the first time garnered over 1 million views.
 There was added buzz from social media and more VR versions were launched onto: YouTube 360, Gear VR and Google Cardboard.

 This memorable interactive media gave people a unique opportunity to participate in the story world of Stranger Things.

 Netflix’s newest hit series GLOW, tasked CBS Digital with creating seamless visual FX shots to support the story of a crew of misfits reinventing themselves as the Gorgeous Ladies of Wrestling, in 1980’s Los Angeles.
 The VFX team ensured that allof the scenes remained authentic to their 80’s roots; removing modern day cars, signage, and technology.
 For high-flying wrestling scenes, extensive wire removal through 80’s perms, atmosphere, and sequined outfits was needed to sell the acrobatic moves of the actresses.

-CBS Digital, visual team is working on the serialized military drama Valor.
+CBS Digital, the visual effects team based at Television City is working on the serialized military drama Valor.
 The theme of Valor walks on the boundaries between military discipline and human desire which are tested on a U.S. Army base that houses an elite unit of helicopter pilots trained to perform clandestine international and domestic missions.
 CBS Digital worked on the pilot which demanded over 300 visual effects shots and the plan for many missions remains high.